kkirss/vcb-riscv/README.md

 You need to have a gcc toolchain for RISC-V set up on your system.

-I recommend using [riscv-gnu-toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain) for this.
+There's a bash script for setting up the toolchain on Ubuntu - `programs/setup/ubuntu-riscv-gnu-toolchain.sh`

+It uses the [riscv-gnu-toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain) project.
-Specifically, the Newlib cross-compiler.
+Specifically, the Newlib-based cross-compiler.

-TODO: Script for Ubuntu.
+Refer to its docs for more details.

 ### Usage